On monotone circuits with local oracles and clique lower bounds: Introduction and motivation

 \begin{theorem}[Phase transitions in depth-2] Let $s = s(n,\mu)$ be the minimum size of a depth-$2$ monotone circuit \emph{(DNF)} on inputs $\vec{x}$, $y_i(\vec{x})$, and $g_j(\vec{y})$ that separates $U_{n,3}$ and $V_{n,3}$, where the $y$-inputs have locality $\leq \mu$, and each $g_j$ is an arbitrary monotone function on $\vec{y}$.
 Then, for every $\varepsilon > 0$,

 Furthermore, the upper bounds on $s(n,\mu)$ do not require the extra inputs $g_j(\vec{y})$. \end{theorem}

+Observe that the lower bounds remain valid in the presence of the functions $g_j(\vec{y})$.
+In other words, in the restricted setting of depth-2 circuits, a small locality parameter does not help, even if arbitrary monotone computations that depend on the output of the local oracle gates are allowed in the circuit.
+(As explained in Section \ref{s:thm1}, the monotone functions $g_j(\vec{y})$ can be handled in a generic way, and add no power to the model.)

 The proof of Theorem \ref{t:thm1} is presented in Section \ref{s:thm1}.
-Observe that the lower bounds remain valid even if arbitrary monotone functions are applied to the local oracle gates.
-The argument is simple, and considers different bottlenecks in the computation based on the value of $\mu$.
+The argument considers different bottlenecks in the computation based on the value of $\mu$.
 In our opinion, the main conceptual message of Theorem \ref{t:thm1} is that an interesting complexity-theoretic behavior appears already at depth two.
-Indeed, the oracle gates can interact with the standard input variables in unexpected ways, and the main difficulty when analyzing monotone CLOs is the arbitrary nature of these gates, which are limited only by the locality parameter.\footnote{It is plausible that the analysis behind the proof of Theorem \ref{t:thm1} extends to larger $k$, but we have not pursued this direction in the context of depth-2 circuits.
+Indeed, the oracle gates can interact with the standard input variables in unexpected ways, and the main difficulty when analyzing general monotone CLOs is the arbitrary nature of these gates, which are limited only by the locality parameter.\footnote{It is plausible that the analysis behind the proof of Theorem \ref{t:thm1} extends to larger $k$, but we have not pursued this direction in the context of depth-2 circuits.
 See also the related discussion on Section \ref{s:concluding}.}

 We obtain stronger results for larger $k = k(n)$ and with respect to unrestricted monotone circuits (i.e., arbitrary depth), but our approach requires an extra condition on the set of rectangles that appear in the definition of the oracle gates.
-The assumption $A_d$, employed below, says that if each oracle variable $y_i$ is associated to the rectangle $U_i \times V_i$, then the intersection of every collection of $d+1$ sets $U_i$ is empty.
+Our assumption, denoted by $\mathcal{A}_d$, says that if each oracle variable $y_i$ is associated to the rectangle $U_i \times V_i$, then the intersection of every collection of $d+1$ sets $U_i$ is empty.

-\begin{theorem}[Upper and lower bounds for monotone circuits with restricted oracles] ~\\ For every $k = k(n)$ satisfying $5 \leq k \leq n^{1/4}$, the following holds. \begin{itemize} \item[\emph{1.}] If $D(\vec{x}, \vec{y})$ is a monotone circuit with local oracles that separates $U_{n,k}$ and $V_{n,k}$ and its $y$-variables have locality $\mu \leq 1/16$ and satisfy condition $A_d$, then $\mathsf{size}(D) = n^{\Omega(\sqrt{k}/d)}$. \item[\emph{2.}] For every $\varepsilon > 0$, there exists a monotone circuit with local oracles $C(\vec{x}, \vec{y})$ of size $n^{O_\varepsilon(\sqrt{k})}$ separating $U_{n,k}$ and $V_{n,k}$ whose $y$-variables have locality $\mu \leq \varepsilon$ and satisfy condition $A_1$. \end{itemize} \end{theorem}
+\begin{theorem}[Upper and lower bounds for monotone circuits with restricted oracles] ~\\ For every $k = k(n)$ satisfying $5 \leq k \leq n^{1/4}$, the following holds. \begin{itemize} \item[\emph{1.}] If $D(\vec{x}, \vec{y})$ is a monotone circuit with local oracles that separates $U_{n,k}$ and $V_{n,k}$ and its $y$-variables have locality $\mu \leq 1/16$ and satisfy condition $\mathcal{A}_d$, then $\mathsf{size}(D) = n^{\Omega(\sqrt{k}/d)}$. \item[\emph{2.}] For every $\varepsilon > 0$, there exists a monotone circuit with local oracles $C(\vec{x}, \vec{y})$ of size $n^{O_\varepsilon(\sqrt{k})}$ separating $U_{n,k}$ and $V_{n,k}$ whose $y$-variables have locality $\mu \leq \varepsilon$ and satisfy condition $\mathcal{A}_1$. \end{itemize} \end{theorem}